What Is a Rootkit: Understand The Threat And Protect Yourself

 In the case of user-mode rootkits, they often infect systems through malware installations, while Kernel-mode rootkits typically use drive-by downloads (malicious codes that are downloaded and executed automatically after visiting a webpage) or physical access hacks.

 Among the most infamous example of a rootkit attack is the Stuxnet worm, which devastated Iran’s nuclear installations in 2010.
-That rootkit was remarkable in that it’s one of the first to combine both kernel and user-mode rootkit capabilities to infiltrate and override control of target systems.
+That rootkit was remarkable because it’s one of the first to combine kernel and user-mode rootkit capabilities to infiltrate and override control of target systems.
 It also used advanced propagation techniques like zero-day exploits and file-less infections to spread across networks of machines — a feature that made it even more dangerous and difficult to detect.

-How to detect a rootkit
+How to detect a Rootkit

 As previously mentioned, rootkits are dangerous because they are expressly designed to remain undetected to average users.
 Victims of such an attack don’t often realize that their computer is infected until much later after they start experiencing problems like random crashes and degraded system performance.

-In the case of McAfee Total Protection, you’ll find this option by going to Antivirus > Scan types, then clicking on the “Run a scan” button.
+In the case of McAfee Total Protection, you’ll find this option by going to Antivirus > Scan types then clicking on the “Run a scan” button.

 Finally, you can also manually search your system for signs of rootkit activity.
-This includes scouring your computer for suspicious files or programs or checking background processes for functions that you don’t recognize.
+This includes scouring your computer for suspicious files or programs or checking background processes for functions you don’t recognize.
 With that said, this option does require some technical know-how, and it’s a very tedious process.
 So unless you know exactly what you’re doing, it’s best to stick with antivirus software.

-How to remove rootkits?
+How to remove a Rootkit?

 So let’s say you’ve detected a rootkit on your system — now what?
-Obviously, you’d want to get rid of it right away, and if you detected the threat using an antivirus program, then they normally have additional features in place to remove it for you.
+You’d want to get rid of it right away, and if you detected the threat using an antivirus program, then they normally have additional features in place to remove it for you.
 Just follow the prompts and complete the malware removal process.

 But should you stop there?
 Well, not quite — as mentioned earlier, rootkits are notorious for leaving behind imprints of malicious code.
 To be safe, run another full scan until your antivirus software gives you the all-clear.